-Formally speaking, this error response is enough: users get the "Invalid price" message, and they have to repeat the order.
-But from the UX point of view that would be a horrible decision: the user hasn't made any mistakes, and this message isn't helpful at all.
+Formally speaking, this error response is sufficient: users get the "Invalid price" message, and they have to repeat the order.
+But from a UX point of view, this would be a terrible decision: the user hasn't made any mistakes, and this message isn't helpful at all.

-The main rule of error interfaces in the APIs is that an error response must help a client to understand what to do with this error.
-An error response content must address the following questions:
+The main rule of error interfaces in APIs is that an error response must help a client understand what to do with the error.
+An error response's content must address the following questions:

-- 1. Which party is the problem's source: the client or the server? - HTTP APIs traditionally employ the 4xx status codes to indicate client problems and 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
-If the error is caused by a server, is there any sense to repeat the request?
+- 1. Which party is the source of the problem: the client or the server?
+For example, HTTP APIs traditionally employ the 4xx status codes to indicate client problems and 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
+If the error is caused by the server, is there any sense in repeating the request?
 If yes, then when?

-3. If the error is caused by a client, is it resolvable, or not?
+3. If the error is caused by the client, is it resolvable or not?

-The invalid price error is resolvable: a client could obtain a new price offer and create a new order with it.
-But if the error occurred because of a mistake in the client code, then eliminating the cause is impossible, and there is no need to make the user push the "place an order" button again: this request will never succeed.
+For example, the invalid price error is resolvable: a client could obtain a new price offer and create a new order with it.
+But if the error occurred because of a mistake in the client code, then eliminating the cause is impossible, and there is no need to make the user press the "place an order" button again: this request will never succeed.

-NB: here and throughout we indicate resolvable problems with the 409 Conflict code, and unresolvable ones with the 400 Bad Request code.
+NB: here and throughout we indicate resolvable problems with the 409 Conflict code and unresolvable ones with the 400 Bad Request code.

-- 4. If the error is resolvable then what's the kind of problem?
-Obviously, a client couldn't resolve a problem it's unaware of.
-For every resolvable problem, developers must write some code (reobtaining the offer in our case), so there must be a list of possible error reasons and the corresponding field in the error response. - 5.
-If the same kind of errors arise because of different parameters being invalid then which parameter value is wrong exactly? - 6.
-Finally, if some parameter value is unacceptable then what values are acceptable?
+- 4. If the error is resolvable then what kind of problem is it?
+Obviously, application engineers couldn't resolve a problem they are unaware of.
+For every resolvable problem, developers must write some code (reobtaining the offer in our case), so there must be a list of possible error reasons and the corresponding fields in the error response to tell one problem from another. - 5.
+If passing invalid values in different parameters arises the same kind of error, then how to learn which parameter value is wrong exactly? - 6.
+Finally, if some parameter value is unacceptable, then what values are acceptable?